sbdrchauhan/Internet-Found-Resources/README.md

 * [Go Conqr](https://www.goconqr.com/en-US) Gives variety of tools to aid students learning - notes, flashcards, mindmaps, flow charts, etc.
 * [Khan Academy](https://www.khanacademy.org/) Choose your fav. subjects you want to learn and do it!
 * [Overleaf](https://www.overleaf.com/) Overleaf page allows you to write your thesis in web-version
+* [Notion](https://www.notion.so/) Notion is a great tool to keep your life organized and save notes as well.
+It is free for students!

 ## People to follow from Social Media:
 * [Sabine Hossenfelder](https://www.youtube.com/c/SabineHossenfelder) Theoritical Physicist from German